bripkens/java-quickstart/README.md

 # Maven Java Quickstart Archetype

-Just a simple alternative to the Maven Quickstart archetypes that comes with an updated JUnit version, Google's Guava, Hamcrest and an editorconfig configuration file.
+Just a simple alternative to the Maven Quickstart archetypes that comes with:

+ - a recent JUnit version
+ - Hamcrest and its additional matchers
+ - logback runtime and test configurations
+ - a `.editorconfig` file with encoding setup correctly

 ## Usage